terrytaylorbonn/terrytaylorbonn.github.io/0b-concepts.markdown

 -	3 teaches how agents use models.
 -	**3b shows how agents solve real problems by integrating with existing software and external systems**.

+There are 2 kinds of Ai projects:

+- **PART 1: Enterprise SW demos**.
+An existing application is the primary system.
+The AI is integrated to assist the application's users and workflows.
+- **Part 2: Standalone AI Applications**.
+The AI agent is the primary application.
+It may use external APIs, databases, files, or enterprise software as tools or data sources.

 <br>

 #### **PART 1: Enterprise SW demos**